-the merchant navy club boat association to launch 'water watch'
+the merchant navy association launch 'water watch' with rnli

 Following the formation of the partnership between the Merchant Navy Association (MNA) and the RNLI last autumn to promote the RNLI's 'Respect the Water Campaign' on the UK’s inland waterways, the RNLI has recently re-branded its former Community Safety operations as “Water Safety”.